 Your self-assessment process and course will include small group sessions and individual work.
 Using both of these approaches, you will be asked to candidly review your individual performance, to assess how your on-the-job learning connects to your academic studies, and to think about how your experience may influence your future career decisions.
 You may be required to present a project or specific piece of work that represents a contribution you made to your organization.
 Once you have successfully completed the requirements of the assessment course, you will earn the appropriate academic credit for your experience.
 You are granted one academic credit for Co-op Assessment I and two credits for Co-op Assessment II.

 All the required components of the Co-op Contracts and Evaluations are available below in Microsoft Word format.
-You can also obtain all of these forms from your co-op faculty advisor or the Career Services Office in Southwick 200.
+You can also obtain all of these forms from your co-op faculty advisor or the Career Services Office in University Crossing, Suite 450.

 The Co-op Contract consists of four distinct documents (or five documents for international students): The Student Co-op Contract and Statement of Understanding, Student and Employer Information, Employer Statement of Understanding, Co-op Student Position Description.
 International students are required to include the Curricular Practical Training form as well.
 (All are MS Word files)

-- Curricular Practical Training (for International students only)
+- Curricular Practical Training Regulations for F-1 Students

 Students are responsible for obtaining all the necessary signatures and submitting these documents to the Office of Career Services.
 You may not begin your co-op employment until all information is on file with the Office of Career Services.

-It is strongly recommended that you and your employer mutually agree upon, monitor, and submit student learning objectives at the mid point and final week during the co-op experience.
+It is strongly recommended that you and your employer mutually agree upon, monitor, and submit student learning objectives within the first month of the co-op experience.
 Information on how to establish learning objectives and the appropriate documents are in Word format below:

 - Final Student Evaluation.